Miezhiko/hake/README.md

 In root of your project you create file `hake.hs` or `hake.lhs` then you run `hake` or `hake clean` or whatever other options you add to the script, please use `src/Hake.hs` to learn about all the operators, I will add more examples another time.

+## Design

+Design of this thing is imperative.
+At first hake will compile (if not compiled) hakescript file (which is basically haskell file with Hake library and wrapper right after main) so we have actual actions compiled and we don't parse them.
+After that hake will execute compiled hakescript file (aka `hake`) with passing arguments, when hake is executing we gather objects and phony (same terms as in Makefile but with optional syntax sugar and operators) strings into `Data.IORef` structure where we connect actions with obj and phony stuff, next we know what is our target action is (based on passed arguments) and we execute all it's dependencencies (dependencencies of dependencencies first) etc, recursively starting from needed ones without dependencencies.
+Once action has executed we drop it from IORef structure and check for new action without dependencencies, eventually we execute target action in the very end.

 ## Install